retorquere/zotero-better-bibtex/docs/push-and-pull.md

 ## Push Export / Auto-Export

-When exporting using Better Bib(La)Tex you will be offered a new export option: `Keep updated`.
+When exporting using Better BibTex you will be offered a new export option: `Keep updated`.
 Checking this option registers the export for automation; any changes to the collection after you've completed the current export will trigger an automatic re-export to update the bib file.
 You can review/remove exports from the BBT preferences.
 While I've gone to some lengths to make sure performance is OK, don't go overboard with the number of auto-exports you have